hasibzunair/peekaboo/README.md

 ## 2b.
 Evaluation code

 After training, the model checkpoint and logs are available in `peekaboo-DUTS-TR-vit_small8` in the `outputs` folder.
 Set the model path for evaluation.
+Since our method is unsupervised, it does not require training on the datasets we evaluate on.

 ```bash
 export MODEL="outputs/peekaboo-DUTS-TR-vit_small8/decoder_weights_niter500.pt"